UK singles chart: Gallup era

 The 1980s also saw the introduction of the cassette single (or "cassingle") alongside the 7-inch and 12-inch record formats; in 1987, major record labels developed a common format for the compact disc single, which was allowed to count as a chart format from December 1987.
 In May 1989, chart regulations kept Kylie Minogue's song "Hand on Your Heart" from entering at number one because sales from cassette singles were not included (they were sold for £1.99 – cheaper than allowed at the time).
 Following this, the BPI reduced the minimum price for cassette singles to influence sales figures.
-In September 1989, W H Smith began to send sales data to Gallup directly through electronic point of sale (EPoS) terminals.
+In September 1989, WHSmith began to send sales data to Gallup directly through electronic point of sale (EPoS) terminals.

 In January 1990, the BPI gave notice to Gallup, BBC and Music Week; on 30 June 1990, it terminated its contract with them because it "could no longer afford the £600,000 a year cost".
-From 1 July 1990, the Chart Information Network (CIN) was formed by Spotlight Publications (publisher of Music Week), in cooperation with the BBC and the British Association of Record Dealers (BARD) – representing retailers, including W H Smith, Woolworths, HMV and Virgin – who agreed to exclusively supply sales data to the CIN.
+From 1 July 1990, the Chart Information Network (CIN) was formed by Spotlight Publications (publisher of Music Week), in cooperation with the BBC and the British Association of Record Dealers (BARD) – representing retailers, including WHSmith, Woolworths, HMV and Virgin – who agreed to exclusively supply sales data to the CIN.
 A Chart Supervisory Committee (CSC) represented the BBC, CIN and retailers.
 The BPI were reluctant to join and "consider[ed] the option of launching a rival chart" but in September, an agreement was reached, and it joined the CSC.
-For this period, the chart was produced by Gallup and owned by CIN and Music Week (who would then sell it to the BBC and BPI), with around 900 shops providing the data from point of sale machines (though the data was distilled back down to a sample of 250 stores to provide a consistency with the charts of the early 1980s).
+For this period, the chart was produced by Gallup and owned by CIN and Music Week (who later sold it to the BBC and BPI), with around 900 shops providing the data from point of sale machines (though the data was distilled back down to a sample of 250 stores to provide a consistency with the charts of the early 1980s).